Visiting Professors at the WHO Collaborating Centre for Healthy Urban Environments

 MA(Cantab) MA(Open) MBA (Open) MBBChir MRCP(UK) FRCP(London) DTM&H

-Visiting Professor in the Department of Health and Social Sciences.
+Visiting Professor in the School of Social Sciences

 Subject specialism: Public health